 Aware of Parker’s inconsistencies, Wein added a second band to the bill for March 10-16, that of Lee Konitz.
 No Bird on the 10th, no Bird on the 11th… and the 12th was Saturday night, and the crowd was there to hear Parker.
 No Bird.
 Out came Konitz.
 The crowd booed—not a reflection on Konitz, but on Parker’s absence.

 We all know what happened.
 Just about the time Parker should have hit at Storyville, he died in the New York apartment of Baroness Nica von Koenigswarter.
 It took several days for the news to make it to Boston, but by then everyone was reconciled to the no-show, Konitz had moved on, and Count Basie’s band was at Storyville.

-I had hoped to find Lee Konitz’s marvelous unaccompanied “Blues for Bird,” from the 1965 Charlie Parker Memorial Concert, to mark this day, but I could not locate it.
+Here is Lee Konitz’s marvelous unaccompanied “Blues for Bird,” from the 1965 Charlie Parker Memorial Concert, to mark this day.
 I heard Konitz play it at the 1369 in the mid-eighties, when he performed there, alone, on this day.
-Here instead is Konitz with “Cherokee.”